-Office hours: Tuesdays and Thursdays 5:15-6:15 pm or by appointment @ Kenny #2031
+Office hours: Tue & Thu 5-6 pm or by appointment @ Kenny #2031

 Although you are welcome to stop by anytime during my office hours, you may have to wait if I am talking to another student.
-To secure your time and avoid a wait, I recommend that you sign up for your slot in advance at: calendly.com/heeyeon-im/psyc101 007 2022w1.
-Meetings can be either virtual (Zoom) or in-person: Once you sign up, simply drop into the Zoom room or my Kenny office at the scheduled time!
+To secure your time and avoid a wait, I recommend that you sign up for your slot in advance at: calendly.com/heeyeon-im/psyc101 007 2022w2.
+Meetings can be either virtual (Zoom) or in-person: Once you sign up, simply drop into the Zoom room (available in Canvas) or my Kenny office at the scheduled time.